mrrohanrp/react-redux-typescript-boilerplate/README.md

-# Frontend Boilerplate with React, Redux & TypeScript with Linting [css build]
+# Frontend Boilerplate with React, Redux & TypeScript with Linting [scss build]

+## check different builds in branches

 A bare minimum react-hooks-redux-webpack-typescript boilerplate with TodoMVC example.